oracle-quickstart/oci-mlflow/README.md

 ...
 ```

 You then need to ssh to each compute instances and follow the instructions in `~/commands.txt` to start MLflow tracking server, setup HTTP Basic authentication, and serve a model.
+Now you can use the MLflow UI (`http://<tracking.ip>:3000`).

 The MLflow tracking server has two components for storage: a backend store and an artifact store.
 We use a MySQL Database Service instance as the backend store and an Object Storage bucket as the artifact store.
 The MySQL DB system endpoint uses a private IP address and is not directly accessible from the internet.